Lawrence Park Dinor

-The Lawrence Park Dinor is a Silk City diner in Lawrence Park Township, Erie County in U.S. state of Pennsylvania.
+The Lawrence Park Dinor (also known informally as the Dinor at Lawrence Park or as simply Park Dinor in the National Register of Historic Places) is a Silk City diner in Lawrence Park Township, Erie County in U.S. state of Pennsylvania.
 It was opened in 1948, and has operated since then.
 The previous owner George Gourlias got the diner listed on the National Register of Historic Places in 2004.
 The spelling "dinor" is unique to northwestern Pennsylvania, and its origin is largely unknown.

 Design

 The Lawrence Park Dinor is located in Lawrence Park Township, outside of Erie, Pennsylvania, on Main Street in a 40 × 125 ft lot.
 Because of the property's narrow size, the diner is oriented perpendicular to the street.
 A cottage erected at the same time as the diner sits at the rear of the lot, and served as the living quarters for the diner's original owners.

 The Lawrence Park Dinor was manufactured by Silk City Diners, a division of the Patterson Vehicle Company, in Paterson, New Jersey.
 The restaurant building itself sits on a concrete block foundation, and is 40 ft long and 14 ft wide.
 Its exterior is a white, porcelain enamel with a fluted, stainless steel band "sandwiched by two narrow strips of blue".
 A monitor roof runs the length of the diner, a feature that was common in diner design until the 1950s.

 The building's two entrances, one at the end of the diner and another at its middle, are both fronted by stainless steel doors, each with a large, oval window.
 The interior of the diner is laid out in a counter–aisle–booth seating configuration with 16 seats at the counter, 5 booths, and a free-standing table.
 The vaulted ceiling is made up of curved, porcelain panels.